Category Archives: Greg Laurie

 Today’s devotional is an excerpt from Every Day with Jesus by Greg Laurie, 2013

-Greg Laurie – A Foundational Truth
+Greg Laurie – The Third Conversion

 greglaurie